 C. Duties of the applicant.

-(1) The applicant shall submit the plan and the statement of conditions for recording together with any documents protecting the open space in the Worcester South Registry of Deeds (or properly file the same with the Recorder of the Land Court if the land is registered land) and shall obtain receipts therefor.
+(1) The applicant shall submit the plan and the statement of conditions for recording, together with any documents protecting the open space, in the Worcester South Registry of Deeds (or properly file the same with the Recorder of the Land Court if the land is registered land) and shall obtain receipts therefor.

-(2) The applicant shall present the receipt(s) to the Department of Planning and Development which will make a copy thereof and shall then distribute copies of the approved plans to the various Town departments according to the policy of the Department.
+(2) The applicant shall present the receipt(s) to the Department of Planning and Development, which will make a copy thereof and shall then distribute copies of the approved plans to the various Town departments according to the policy of the Department.

 (3) Failure to make a complete filing in the Registry of Deeds as specified in this section within 30 days after the Board endorses its approval on the plan will render the subdivision approval null and void.